percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.md

 ## Bugs Fixed

-* [K8SPSMDB-268](https://jira.percona.com/browse/K8SPSMDB-268): Fix a bug affecting the support of TLS certificates issued by [cert-manager](https://github.com/jetstack/cert-manager), due to which proper rights were not set for the role-based access control, and Kubernetes versions newer than 1.15 required other certificate issuing sources
+* [K8SPSMDB-268](https://jira.percona.com/browse/K8SPSMDB-268): Fix a bug affecting the support of TLS certificates issued by [cert-manager :octicons-link-external-16:](https://github.com/jetstack/cert-manager), due to which proper rights were not set for the role-based access control, and Kubernetes versions newer than 1.15 required other certificate issuing sources